funkygao/gafka/cmd/influxwatch/README.md

 # influxwatch

-A daemon that continuously watch influxdb access log to analyze the latency trend.
+A daemon that continuously watch influxdb access log to analyze the latency and payload size trend.

 ### How to run